Ubuntu at Work in the Medical Office

 Users of proprietary operating systems often have to purchase programs such as Adobe Acrobat Professional to be able to edit, annotate, split, merge and otheriwise modify their PDF files.
 As an Ubuntu user you are spoilt for choice!
 There is a great assortment of free PDF reading and editing software to choose from:

 Evince: This is default PDF reader software in Ubuntu, and many other Linux distributions. it is a bare bones, but super fast PDF reader, and gets rid of a lot of the bloat that slows down Adobe reader.
 Out of the box, this should be already enabled as the default PDF viewer application for Firefox (Firefox calls it "Document Viewer").
-A few suggested tweaks: Hit F9 to show the side pane, then check "Best Fit" from the View menu, and finally hit CTRL+T to make the settings stick.
+If you get a file save prompt when you click on documents in OSCAR, you can set Evince to be the default PDF reader application for Firefox: Firefox menu bar > Edit > Preferences > Applications Tab, then scroll to "PDF", select "User other" and browse to usr/bin/evince on your hard drive.
+A few suggested tweaks for Evince: Hit F9 to show the side pane, then check "Best Fit" from the View menu, and finally hit CTRL+T to make the settings stick.

 PDF Mod: Available from the Ubuntu Software Center, this is a great and simple tool to merge and split PDFs using graphical thumbnail images of the actual pages.
 It complements gscan2pdf nicely and so gives you pretty much all the functionality available from proprietary software such as PaperPort.